AyeshaTalha/ActiveDirectoryHmeLab/README.md

 <p align="center">
 <img src=".png" height="80%" width="80%">
 <br />

+12. Now, we are going to create a bunch of users in the Active Directory.
+Go to this
 <h2>Benefits of AWS Serverless Web Application:</h2>

 - Scalability: The serverless architecture allows the web application to scale automatically based on demand, ensuring optimal performance even during high traffic periods.